-Although ChAdOx1.tHIVconsv1 has not been tested in humans before, other ChAdOx1 viral vector vaccines have previously been administered in many other clinical trials.
+Although ChAdOx1.tHIVconsv1 has not been tested in humans before and the MVA.tHIVconsv3 and MVA.tHIVconsv4 vaccines have only been tested on a small number of humans, other ChAdOx1 and MVA viral vector vaccines have previously been administered in many other clinical trials.
 We can predict from past experience what the symptoms should be like with this new vaccine.
 We expect that symptoms will be mild in strength most of the time, although symptoms may also be moderate or severe.
 All symptoms should resolve completely within a few days.
-The chimpanzee adenovirus has been weakened so that it cannot grow in human cells and therefore is harmless.
+The chimpanzee adenovirus has been weakened so that it cannot grow in human cells and therefore it is harmless.